This site uses Google Analytics. By continuing to browse, you authorize us to place a cookie for audience measurement purposes. Learn more

 Tereza holds a Master in Economics, Management and Finance from École des Ponts ParisTech and a Master in Civil Engineering from Czech Technical University in Prague.
 She is based in Meridiam’s office in Vienna, Austria.

-Wesley started his career in startup venture capital investment in Softbank, worked in Goldman Sachs IBD and in Korea National Pension Service on PE, Infra and RE projects
+Wesley started his career in startup venture capital investment in Softbank, worked in Goldman Sachs IBD and in the Korea National Pension Service on PE, Infra and RE projects

 Sandra joined Meridiam in December 2017, as COO Asset Management.